An inductive model structure for strict $\infty$-categories: -Categories and Marked -Categories

 We refer to the appendix of \cite{joyal2007quasi} for the general theory of pushout products and their formal properties.

-\begin{prop} If $f$ and $g$ are two cofibrations in $\micat$ then $f \hatltens g$ and $f \hatptens g$ are both cofibrations. \end{prop}
+\begin{prop} If $f$ and $g$ are two cofibrations in $\micat$, then $f \hatltens g$ and $f \hatptens g$ are both cofibrations. \end{prop}

 \begin{proof} By the usual properties of the corner-product, it is enough to check this when $f$ and $g$ are generating cofibrations.
-If $f$ and $g$ are both in $I^a$, then $f \ltens g$ has no marked arrows in either its domain or codomain and coincides with the corner-product $f \hatotimes g$ in $\icat$, which has been shown to be a cofibration in \cite{ara2020folk}. $f \ptens g$ is the same except that some arrows are marked, but we can always add these marking by taking additional pushouts by arrows in $I^m$, so it is again a cofibration.
+If $f$ and $g$ are both in $I^\partial$, then $f \ltens g$ has no marked arrows in either its domain or codomain and coincides with the corner-product $f \hatotimes g$ in $\icat$, which is a cofibration by \cite[theorem 3.9]{ara2020folk}. $f \ptens g$ is the same except that some arrows are marked, but we can always add these markings by taking additional pushouts by morphisms in $I^{+m}$, so it is again a cofibration.

-The forgetful functor $\micat \to \icat$ is monoidal for both tensor product and preserves colimits, so it preserves the corner-product.
-In particular, if either $f$ or $g$ is in $I^m$ then it is sent to isomorphisms by this forgetful functor and hence $f \hatltens g$ and $f \hatptens g$ induces isomorphisms between their underlying $\infty$-categories.
-Now, if $f:(X, N) \to (X, M)$ is a morphism in $\micat$ that induces an isomorphism on underlying $\infty$-categories, then it is a pushout of arrows in $I^m$: one simply needs to take such pushout to make all arrows in $M$ marked. \end{proof}
+The forgetful functor $\micat \to \icat$ is monoidal for both tensor products and preserves colimits, so it preserves the corner-product.
+In particular, if either $f$ or $g$ is in $I^{+m}$, then it is sent to isomorphisms by this forgetful functor, and hence $f \hatltens g$ and $f \hatptens g$ induce isomorphisms between their underlying $\infty$-categories.
+Now, if $f:(X, N) \to (X, M)$ is a morphism in $\micat$ that induces an isomorphism on underlying $\infty$-categories, then it is a pushout of morphisms in $I^{+m}$: one simply needs to take such pushouts to make all arrows in $M$ marked. \end{proof}

 \begin{construction} We define $I := \Db_1^\sharp = (\Db_1,\{e_1\})$.
-It is the $\infty$-category with two objects, $e_0^-$ and $e_0^+$ and a marked arrow $e_1:e_0^- \to e_1^+$.
-We denote by $j_-$ and $j_+$ the two maps $\Db_0 \to I$ corresponding respectively to the two objects $e_0^-$ and $e_0^+$.
+It is the $\infty$-category with two objects, $e_0^-$ and $e_0^+$, and a marked arrow $e_1:e_0^- \to e_0^+$.
+We denote by $j_-$ and $j_+$ the two maps $\Db_0 \to I$ corresponding, respectively, to the two objects $e_0^-$ and $e_0^+$.
 This gives a diagram:

-Which will play the role of the interval object for our semi-model structure on $\micat$. \end{construction}
+which will play the role of the interval object for our left semi-model structure on $\micat$. \end{construction}

-We will take as a set of ``generating anodyne cofibrations'' (also called a ``pseudo-generating set of trivial cofibrations'') the set of maps of the form $j_+ \hatptens i$ where $i$ is a generating cofibration, more precisely:
+We will take as a set of ``generating anodyne cofibrations'' (also called a ``pseudo-generating set of acyclic cofibrations'') the set of maps of the form $j_+ \hatptens i$ where $i$ is a generating cofibration, more precisely: